This event has completed. This information has been preserved for archival purposes.

 15 runs after 4 innings

-10 runs after 5 innings
+10 runs after 5 or 6 innings

 1 run after 7 innings